nerisnow/Emotion-Detection/docs/analysis.md

 - As an Admin, I want the system to classify the incoming student reviews into 5 different human emotions namely: anger, sadness, fear, happiness, excitement.
 - As a user, I want the system to correctly identify the intent of my review so that the right feedback reaches the creators.
 - As an admin, I want the system to output an easy visualization of the result rather than a probabilistic result so that all my teammates from various departments can interpret the results.
+- As an Admin, I want the system to group the reviews according to the classified emotions so that it is convenient for me to check the review summarization according to my need.
 - As an Admin, I want the system to be faster in terms of the time taken to classify a certain student review, compared to a human data annotator so that the feedback can be integrated early.